01 of 08

 Make the Pork Chop Glaze

-Glazing a pork chop adds a sweet flavor to the surface, creates a light crust, and helps to keep the chops from drying out.
+Glazing a pork chop adds a sweet flavor to the surface, creates a light crust, and helps to keep the chop from drying out.
 Ideally, the glaze should be simple with a sweet element to enhance the final flavors.

 Making a glaze requires constant attention since sugars burn quickly.
 A simple glaze recipe includes: